Things to Work on Before Your Vietnam Adoption Referral

 23. If you don't want to lug an entire baby book with you to Vietnam, you may want to copy a section of it that deals with children's illnesses and how best to treat them.
 It will probably make you more comfortable to have it.

 24. Spend some time before you go looking for a pediatrician.
 You will want to meet with her before you go, to get acquainted and to get some prescriptions that you may need for the baby in Vietnam.
 Make an appointment to see her about a week after you return, unless there is a problem.
 That way, both you and the baby are less jet-lagged and the doctor is seeing more of what the baby is usually like.
 I have included a list of questions that you may want to consider when interviewing pediatricians.
 I would suggest that you interview several (if you have that option) to find someone with whom you can work well.
 The first person I interviewed was not someone that I would feel comfortable taking my daughter to, so I had to look a bit further, but it was well worth it, as we now have a wonderful person who is great to work with!
-(See the Adoption Health section for more information).
+(See the Comeunity website section for adoption health and special needs information).

 25. If you are leaving behind other children or pets, you can start writing up their care instructions in advance, that way you won't forget something at the last minute.